Nicomachean Ethics: Book X: Pleasure, happiness, and upbringing

-Why doesn't pleasure last?
+Why does pleasure not last?
 Why does it fade as if from fatigue?
 Aristotle proposes that this is because pleasure accompanies activity and no activity can be continued indefinitely without fatigue, and because sensation requires some novelty and any pleasurable stimulus loses its appeal when repeated too often.
 Life is an activity (energeia) made up of many activities such as music, thinking, and contemplation, and pleasure brings supervening completion to each of these, leading to fulfillment and a life worth living.
 Aristotle says the question of whether life is for pleasure or pleasure is for the sake of living, for the two activities seem irreversibly intertwined.

 Different activities—sense perceptions, thinking, contemplating—bring different kinds of pleasure, and these pleasures intensify the activities.
 Thus "for each activity has its own proper pleasure."
 For example a flute player gets better at playing while getting more pleasure from it.
 But these pleasures and their associated activities may impede each other, just as a flute player cannot participate in an argument while playing.
 This raises the question of which pleasures are to be pursued.
 Some pleasures are more beautiful and some are more base or corrupt.
 The pleasure a virtuous person feels from practicing virtue is a good pleasure; the pleasure a vicious person feels from practicing vice, less so (such "pleasures" hardly deserve the name).

 Aristotle argues that each type of animal has pleasures appropriate to it, and in the same way people differ in the pleasures most suitable to them.
 Aristotle proposes that the person of serious moral stature is the appropriate standard.